raphlinus/raphlinus.github.io/_posts/2020-06-11-fast-2d-rendering.md

 ![Comparison of 2D rendering, scaled](/assets/piet_gpu_comparison_scaled.png)

 I find these really exciting results.
 Moving rendering to GPU means that interactive frame rates are possible even with very complex documents, and even on Intel 630 the paper-1 example (dense vector text) runs in 7.6ms, meaning 60fps is possible with plenty of room to spare.
 (More detailed measurements are in a [spreadsheet](https://docs.google.com/spreadsheets/d/1L4GOqo07wKpBZIRAq98bbIF0oZNEmrmZVuDqHpuGGng/edit?usp=sharing), but as a general rule of thumb, the Intel HD 630 is about 5x slower than the GTX 1060).
-I am unaware of any published renderer with comparable performance.
+I am unaware of any published renderer with comparable performance, though I believe [Li et al] comes close, and it is entirely possible that [Spinel] is faster; it is just very difficult to evaluate.

 Unfortunately, a lot of software we use today is stuck on CPU rendering, which has performance nowhere near what is possible on GPU.
 We should do better.